Jumitti/TFinder/README.md

 ## Responsive Elements Finder

-All you have to do is to paste  your sequence.

-For Responsive Elements (RE), you can use the IUPAC code or just ATGC.
+### Promoter region

+- Put your ``promoter region`` or for **multiple promoter regions** use **FASTA format** like below (Required: all sequences must have the TSS at the same distance, otherwise you assume the inconsistency of the positions of found sequences):
+    ```shell
+    > Gene Name 1
+    ATGCCCGGAGATTTCCGATCGCCGCGAATTTTGGCGCGAGAG
+    > Gene Name 2
+    TGCCGGTGCTGCCCGTAAATGTAAAATGCGCGATGCGTATGC
+    ```

+- Responsive Elements (RE) allows [IUPAC nucleotides code](https://www.bioinformatics.org/sms/iupac.html)

-The Transcription Initiation Site (TIS) allows you to calculate the correct coordinates of the REs found.
-Set the distance of the TIS from the beginning of the pasted sequence or 'Upstream' used in Promoter Finder.
+- Transcription Start Site (TSS): Set the distance of the TSS from the beginning of the pasted sequence or 'Upstream' used in Promoter Finder.
 Otherwise leave 0.

-Threshold excludes sequences with low homology
+- Threshold: excludes sequences with homology < threshold

-Note: the homology percentage is calculated by analyzing the difference between the sequence found and the responsive element.
-However, my script has a small problem with this step.
-As soon as it finds a sequence and the homology % is higher than the threshold, it won't check whether it's the best homology % with an other responsive element.
-That's why, if you refine the threshold, you might find the same sequences with a better threshold.
-Nothing really dramatic

 ## Enjoy 😊